raspberrypilearning/relax-stretch/en/step_6.md

 --- /task ---

-Since `repetitions`{:class="block3variables"} cannot go above `5`, you will now add a message for a user.
-If the user tries to press the up button above 5, the program will say "5 repetitons is the maximum".
+You will now add a message for a user.
+Since `repetitions`{:class="block3variables"} cannot go above `5`, if the user tries to press the up button above 5, the program will say "5 repetitons is the maximum".

 --- task ---